July 31, 2016 PTAB Trial Statistics

 IPRs Are the Most Filed Petitions

-It is worth noting that the first regular PGR (not for a CBM) was filed on August 5, 2014.
-As shown below, there are now 10 PGR petitions that have been filed (2 in FY2014 and 8 in FY2015).
+The first regular PGR (not for a CBM) was filed on August 5, 2014.
+As shown below, there are now 30 PGR petitions that have been filed.
 This should ramp up when more and more patents qualify (must be a first-inventor-to-file patent), and especially if Congress reduces the scope of estoppel (eliminating the “reasonably could have raised” language).
-Here’s the breakdown of the 3,655 AIA petitions (3,277 are IPR) filed as of July 31, 2015:
+Here’s the breakdown of the 5,359 AIA petitions (4,859 are IPR) filed as of July 31, 2016:

-To break down the filing trends for IPR, CBM, and PGR separately on a monthly basis since November of 2012, here are the graphs provided by the PTAB (note that the new fiscal year for the USPTO starts every October 1st) (again as of 07/31/2015):
+To break down the filing trends for IPR, CBM, and PGR separately on a monthly basis for the last two years, here are the graphs provided by the PTAB (note that the new fiscal year for the USPTO starts every October 1st).
+The IPR filings have been steady and relatively high in the past 2 years (possibly reaching a peak):

-To break down the filing trends for a combined total of all IPR, CBM, and PGR petition filings on a monthly basis since November of 2012, here is the graph provided by the PTAB:
+To break down the filing trends for a combined total of all IPR, CBM, and PGR petition filings on a monthly basis, here is the graph provided by the PTAB:

 Institution, Disposal, Etc.